-Considerations for the Installation of High Voltage Disconnecting Switches IEEE 37.30.1
+Considerations for the Installation of High Voltage Disconnecting Switches ANSI C37.35-1976

-5.1 Personal Safety During Installation: Safety precautions should be carefully followed.
-When erecting switches, particular care should be given to the following

-- 1. Make absolutely sure that the line on which men are working or erecting equipment is de-energized - 2.
-Protect the workers, if required, from adjacent live parts by barriers, screens, etc. - 3.
-If energized equipment is in the accessible vicinity of the installation, a specific person, preferably at the ground level, should be responsible for observing the movements of the installers continuously to alert of movement in the direction of the energized equipment - 4.
-Follow IEEE C2-2023, as well as local and OSHA requirements
+- 5.1 Personal Safety During Installation Safety precautions should be carefully followed.
+When erecting switches, particular care should be given to the following: - (1) Make absolutely sure that the line on which men are working or erecting equipment is de-energized. - (2) Protect the workers, if required, from adjacent live parts by barriers, screens, etc. - (3) If energized equipment is in the accessible vicinity of the installation, a specific person, preferably at the ground level, should be responsible for observing the movements of the installers continuously to alert of movement in the direction of the energized equipment. - (4) Follow ANSI C2-1990, as well as local and OSHA requirements.

-5.2 Instructions for Assembly: For satisfactory service, manufacturer's instructions for assembly and equipment drawings should be carefully followed.

-5.3 Alignment: Switches should be carefully aligned on the supporting structure.
-The surface on which the switch bases are mounted should be flat and true, otherwise the bases may be-come twisted when bolted to the structure.
+- 5.2 Instructions for Assembly - For satisfactory service, manufacturer's instructions for assembly and equipment drawings should be carefully followed. - 5.3 Alignment - Switches should be carefully aligned on the supporting structure.
+The surface on which the switch bases are mounted should be flat and true, otherwise the bases may become twisted when bolted to the structure.
 Such twisting could cause the switch to be difficult to operate, could cause operating parts to be out of alignment and could cause undue strain on the insulator stacks.
-See 5.9 for adjustment considerations.

-5.4 Rigidity: All switch bases and associated stationary parts should be rigidly bolted in place. the switch bases are mounted should be flat and true, otherwise the bases may become twisted when bolted to the structure.
-Such twisting could cause the switch to be difficult to operate, could cause operating parts to be out of alignment and could cause undue strain on the insulator stacks.
-See 5.9 for adjustment considerations.

-5.5 Line Conductors: Conductors should not subject the switching equipment to undue strains which could cause contact misalignment.

-5.6 Bus Conductors: Bus conductors are acted upon by forces due to dimensional changes with temperature and by electromagnetic forces.
-Bus conductors should be so supported (with bus support insulators) and connected (with expansion terminals) to the switches that these forces will not impair the electrical or mechanical function of the switches.

-5.7 Equipment Connections: Contact surfaces should be clean and smooth.
+See 5.9 for adjustment considerations. - 5.4 Rigidity - All switch bases and associated stationary parts should be rigidly bolted in place. - 5.5 Line Conductors - Conductors should not subject the switching equipment to undue strains which could cause contact misalignment. - 5.6 Bus Conductors - Bus conductors are acted upon by forces due to dimensional changes with temperature and by electromagnetic forces.
+Bus conductors should be so supported (with bus support insulators) and connected (with expansion terminals) to the switches that these forces will not impair the electrical or mechanical function of the switches. - 5.7 Equipment Connections - Contact surfaces should be clean and smooth.
 Excess strains should be carried by auxiliary supports.
-When dissimilar metals are combined in a current-carrying joint, adequate protection against galvanic and chemical action must be provided.

-5.8 Ground Connections: The bases of all switches should be grounded.

-5.9 Adjustments: When the equipment is in place, adjustment should be made with normal weight or strain on the insulators and current-carrying parts.

-5.10 Cleaning Equipment: After the switching equipment has been installed, connected, and adjusted, the insulators, contacts, and moving parts should be cleaned in accordance with the manufacturer's instructions.

-5.11 Inspection: After being installed but before being placed in service, the equipment should be carefully inspected, checked, and adjusted in accordance with the applicable drawings.
-The following recommendations are strongly advised:

-- 1. Examine all insulator units for cracked or defective parts - 2.
-Check all contacts for fit, proper pressure, and alignment - 3.
-Check all bolted connections for tightness - 4.
-Examine all switch locks for security, positiveness, and ease of operation - 5.
-Check operating mechanism for proper operation, lubrication, and travel; also for lost motion, mechanical connections, and excessive deflection of controls or mounting - 6.
-Check the adjustment of arcing horns on horn-gap switches - 7.
-Check break distances, clearances between live parts and travel of all switches - 8.
-Check phase-to-phase clearances and phase-to-ground clearances between live parts of switching equipment and adjacent structures
+When dissimilar metals are combined in a current-carrying joint, adequate protection against galvanic and chemical action must be provided. - 5.8 Ground Connections - The bases of all switches should be grounded. - 5.9 Adjustments - When the equipment is in place, adjustment should be made with normal weight or strain on the insulators and current-carrying parts. - 5.10 Cleaning Equipment - After the switching equipment has been installed, connected, and adjusted, the insulators, contacts, and moving parts should be cleaned in accordance with the manufacturer's instructions. - 5.11 Inspection - After being installed but before being placed in service, the equipment should be carefully inspected, checked, and adjusted in accordance with the applicable drawings.
+The following are suggested as the most important inspections and checks: - (1) Examine all insulator units for cracked or defective parts. - (2) Check all contacts for fit, proper pressure, and alignment. - (3) Check all bolted connections for tightness. - (4) Examine all switch locks for security, positiveness, and ease of operation. - (5) Check operating mechanism for proper operation, lubrication, and travel; also for lost motion, mechanical connections, and excessive deflection of controls or mounting.

-5.12 Load Interrupter Switches: Follow the manufacturer's instructions for erection and adjustment of interrupter switches.
+- (6) Check the adjustment of arcing horns on horn-gap switches. - (7) Check break distances, clearances between live parts and travel of all switches. - (8) Check phase-to-phase clearances and phase-to-ground clearances between live parts of switching equipment and adjacent structures. - 5.12 Load Interrupter Switches - Follow the manufacturer's instructions for erection and adjustment of interrupter switches.

-Guide for the Operation of High Voltage Disconnecting Switches IEEE 37.30.1
+Guide for the Operation of High Voltage Disconnecting Switches ANSI C37.35-1976

-Operation
+6. Operation